t-kuester/pwdmgr/README.md

 What you need for this to work
 ------------------------------
-* set up GPG on your computer and install the `gnupg` module for Python
+* set up GPG on your computer and install the `python-gnupg` module for Python
 * run `python3 pwdmgr_gtk.py`

 Configuration and File Formats